Dissertation Project: Women, Reading, and Literary Culture: The Reception of Christine de Pizan in Fifteenth-Century England

 Book Project: Cities of Ladies: Real and Imagined Communities of Women Readers in Late Medieval France and England.

-This book will examine a transcontinental community of women readers in fifteenth-century England and France, arguing that these readers were joined not so much by their common experiences as women as by a shared identity as members of an international ruling elite.
+This book will examine a transcontinental community of women readers in fifteenth-century England and France, arguing that these readers were joined not only by their common experiences as women but also by a shared identity as members of an international literary culture.
 These aristocratic “ladies” read a common body of literature and engaged in similar reading practices.
 While my book will focus on women readers, it will also consider the literate activities of men, arguing that women’s literary culture should be treated not as a separate entity but as an integral part of mainstream literary culture.

 Ongoing research interests: